Welcome to the Criminal Justice program at Lake Land College!

 CONCEALED CARRY INFORMATION

-Introduction to Criminal Justice
+Criminal Justice Program Curriculum

 Though all of these courses are offered on the main Lake Land College campus, a variety of CJ classes are also offered at the Effingham Kluthe Center, online, and at other various off campus locations throughout the Lake Land College district, making obtaining your education very affordable and convenient!